 To expect Israel now (under Ariel Sharon) to acknowledge its wrongdoing in 1948 is a remote prospect.
 Yet such an acknowledgement remains a precondition for genuine renegotiations and reconciliation between Palestinians and Israelis and the achievement of a just and lasting peace in the Middle East.
 Under principles of international law and UN resolutions the refugee issue is resolvable.
 Israel must acknowledge its active role in creating the nakba and recognize the refugees' 'individual' right to return to both their 'homes' and 'homeland.'
-For Israel, taking responsibility for the creation of the plight of the refugees also means acknowledging the justice of their claims for monetary compensation, restitution of property and repatriation.
-With acknowledgement and international support, the refugee issue can be resolved on the basis of an historic compromise between Palestinians and Israelis.
-The Reparations Agreement between Israel and the Federal Republic of German of September 1952, which was designed to compensate victims of the Holocaust, could still serve as a model to compensate victims of the nakba.
+For Israel, taking responsibility for the creation of the plight of the refugees also means acknowledgement and international support, the refugee issue can be resolved on the basis of an historic compromise between Palestinians and Israelis.
+The Reparations Agreement between Israel and the Federal Republic of German of September 1952, which was designed to compensate victims of the Holocaust, could still serve as a model to compensate victims of the nakba.13